Improved early warning of compact binary mergers using higher modes of gravitational radiation: A population study: Summary and Outlook

 While research towards GW early-warning for BNS systems is currently being pursued, early-warning for NSBH systems remains relatively un-explored.
 Our previous work \citep{Kapadia2020} demonstrated the reduction in localisation skyareas upon the inclusion of higher order modes in addition to the dominant mode currently used in templated real-time GW searches.
 This reduction is significant for a range of asymmetric mass systems and inclination angles, a fraction of which could produce EM-counterparts under different assumptions of the EOS, and moderately spinning BH component.

 In this work, we determine, in a statistical sense, the early-warning gains upon inclusion of higher modes, for a fiducial population of 100,000 binaries that include BNS and NSBH systems.
-We consider component masses, log-uniformly distributed, spanning $m_1 \in \left [1, 60 \right ] M_{\odot}$ and $m_2 \in \left [1, 3 \right]$ with an applied mass ratio cut of $q \leq 20$.
+We consider component masses, log-uniformly distributed, spanning $m_1 \in \left [1, 60 \right ] M_{\odot}$ and $m_2 \in \left [1, 3 \right] M_{\odot}$ with an applied mass ratio cut of $q \leq 20$.
 The source location is isotropically distributed, as well as uniformly in co-moving volume.
 A significant fraction of events have improved localisation by a factor $\gtrsim 2$.
-This fraction can be as high as $\sim 30 \%$ and $\sim 40 \%$ in O5 and Voyager respectively (Fig.~\ref{fig:cum-hist-all}).
+This fraction can be as high as $\sim 30 \%$ and $\sim 40 \%$ for a limiting distance of $40$ Mpc in O5 and Voyager respectively (Fig.~\ref{fig:cum-hist-all}).

 These fractions improve by over $\sim 10 \%-40\%$ when only NSBHs are considered, but remain relatively unchanged when only EM-Bright sub-populations of the NSBH population are considered, assuming an isotropic spin distribution.
 However, for aligned spin distributions, the fractions are only marginally worse than those for the total NSBH population.
 By varying the EOS to encompass a range of siffnesses, we find that the fraction of NSBH systems that are EM-Bright can vary by up to $30\%$ for the aligned spin distribution, and the fraction of EM-Bright events with reduction factor $\gtrsim 2$ varies by $\sim 10\%$ for both the aligned and isotropic spin distributions.